- Scientists and physicians who hold or are candidates for an MD, PhD, ScD or equivalent professional degree are eligible.

 Changes in the Fellowship:

 - It is anticipated that the entire fellowship period will be undertaken within the host institution as planned.
 However, in special circumstances, ECTRIMS will consider requests to transfer the fellowship to a new European mentor or institution.
-Authorization must be requested and provided prior to any such change.
+Authorisation must be requested and provided prior to any such change.
 Unexpended funds at the original host institution must be returned to ECTRIMS in the event of an approved institutional transfer, and the balance will be reissued to a new host institution by ECTRIMS.

 - The ECTRIMS Research Fellowship is an individual award and is not transferable to a different fellow at the host institution.